ChristianLempa/cheat-sheets/text/nb.md

-[nb] Command line and local web note-taking, bookmarking, and archiving with plain text data storage, encryption, filtering and search, pinning, #tagging, Git-backed versioning and syncing, Pandoc-backed conversion, global and local notebooks, customizable color themes, [[wiki-style linking]], plugins, and more in a single portable, user-friendly script.
+[nb] Command line and local web note-taking, bookmarking, and archiving with plain text data storage, encryption, filtering and search, pinning, #tagging, Git-backed versioning and syncing, Pandoc-backed conversion, global and local notebooks, customizable color themes, wiki-style linking, plugins, and more in a single portable, user-friendly script.

 Help: